-“You have a two times greater risk of having problems somewhere between your mouth and the other end (anus), if you’re using prednisone with NSAIDs.
+“You have a two times greater risk of having problems somewhere between your mouth and the other end (anus), if you’re using prednisone with NSAIDs like ibuprofen.

-This is compared to if you only use ibuprofen.
+This is compared to if you only use ibuprofen without prednisone.
 Then here’s the real killer:

 “The use of NSAIDs plus prednisone or other glucocorticoids is associated with a four-fold increased risk of side effects in the GI tract compared with not using either drug.”

 Comparing a person taking zero anti-inflammatories to a person taking prednisone + ibuprofen, the person on both drugs has a four times (4x) greater risk.
 If they use prednisone and ibuprofen together, or prednisone and Celebrex or prednisone and meloxicam or whichever NSAID it is.